transfem-org/TransFish/docs/migrate.md

 # 🚚 Migrating from Misskey to Calckey

-The following process may not work depending on your environment and version of Misskey.
+The following procedure may not work depending on your environment and version of Misskey.

 **Make sure you**
 - **stopped all master and worker processes of Misskey.**